Caitlin Clarke

-Caitlin Clarke (born Katherine Anne Clarke, May 3, 1952 – September 9, 2004) was an American theater and film actress best known for her role as Valerian in the 1981 fantasy film Dragonslayer and for her role as Charlotte Cardoza in the 1998–1999 Broadway musical Titanic.
+Caitlin Clarke (born Katherine Anne Clarke; May 3, 1952 – September 9, 2004) was an American actress best known for her roles as Valerian in the 1981 fantasy film Dragonslayer and Charlotte Cardoza in the 1998–1999 Broadway musical Titanic.

-Biography
+Early life and education

-Clarke was born Catherine Ann Clarke in Pittsburgh, the oldest of five sisters, the youngest of whom is Victoria Clarke.
+Clarke was born in Pittsburgh, the oldest of five sisters, the youngest of whom is Victoria Clarke.
 Her family moved to Sewickley when she was ten.

 Clarke received her B.A. in theater arts from Mount Holyoke College in 1974 and her M.F.A. from the Yale School of Drama in 1978.
 During her final year at Yale, Clarke performed with the Yale Repertory Theater in such plays as Tales from the Vienna Woods.